-Morocco’s Global Marketplace is our next stop at the 2019 Epcot International Food & Wine Festival, as we continue our reviews around World Showcase.
-In this Walt Disney World dining review, we’ll share menu prices & info, food photos, and what’s worth the money or Disney Dining Plan credits–and what isn’t.
+Morocco’s Global Marketplace is our next stop at the 2020 Taste of Epcot International Food & Wine Festival, as we continue our reviews around World Showcase.
+In this Walt Disney World dining review, we’ll share menu prices & info, food photos, and what’s worth the money–and what isn’t.

 …and our thoughts and photos of each food item…

 Beef Kefta Pocket with Caramelized Onions, Garlic, and Spicy Tomato Concassée ($9) – This is pathetic.
 It’s basically a slider with an exotic presentation.
 If you want a hamburger, head further down the promenade to Regal Eagle Smokehouse.

 For the price, this is arguably the biggest joke at the 2020 Taste of Epcot Food & Wine Festival.
 However, Morocco will try to top itself…

 Hummus Fries ($8) – My main complaint with the hummus fries remains that the portion is way too small.
 When this debuted a few years ago, it was twice the size and half the price–no joke.